Shah Rukh: War of succession

+Contemporary portrait of Shah Rukh in the campaign against China in February 1405, after Timur's death.
+Zafarnama, Folio 413v (1436).

 It was not until 1409 that the war started to turn in Shah Rukh's favour.
 During this time, Khalil Sultan began to lose support among his emirs in Samarqand.
 His wife Shadi Mulk had been given a large amount of authority in court.
 (Note: Khalil Sultan's marriage to Shadi Mulk several years earlier had caused a great scandal due to her being the widow of one of Timur's most powerful amirs.)
 Under her influence, low-ranking individuals were given high positions instead of Timur's old nobles.
 Additionally, several of the old emperor's widows and concubines were remarried (somewhat forcefully) to men of undistinguished backgrounds.

 Following a famine which further spread discontent among the populace, Khalil Sultan was eventually taken captive by the powerful emir Khudaidad Hussain, leader of the Dughlat tribe and a former mentor of the prince.
 Hussain took Khalil Sultan to Ferghana and had him proclaimed ruler in Andijan.
 Samarqand, having been left abandoned, was taken unopposed by Shah Rukh.
 When he later captured Shadi Mulk, Khalil Sultan was forced to go to his uncle in Samarqand and submit to him.
 The prince had his wife returned to him and was appointed governor of Rayy, but died in 1411, with Shadi Mulk committing suicide soon after.

 Following the deaths of Khalil Sultan, Sultan Husayn and Pir Muhammad, Shah Rukh had no immediate Timurid rivals to contest his rule and he began his reign as Timur's successor.
 However, rather than ruling from Samarqand as his father had done, Shah Rukh held court in Herat, which had formerly been his viceregal capital.
 Samarqand was instead bestowed on his eldest son Ulugh Beg, who was appointed governor of Transoxiana.